R3Conclave/conclave-core-sdk/docs/docs/tutorial.md

 The measurement is reported in an `EnclaveInstanceInfo` remote attestation structure (see [enclaves](enclaves.md) for a discussion of remote attestation).
 Everyone should be able to get the exact same value when doing the build, so in this way your users can audit the contents of a remote enclave over the network.

+## Unit testing

+In the unit tests you can just load and invoke the enclave as normal.
+Future versions of Conclave will provide mocked out APIs so the enclave logic can be tested without involving the real SGX build process, for cross platform portability and speed.